Best Podcast Microphones: Top Picks for Every Budget and Setup

 Podcast mics have four major pickup patterns: cardioid (super-cardioid and hyper-cardioid), bi-directional, omnidirectional, and lobar.

-1. Cardioid: This is the most common type of unidirectional microphone, which picks up audio in a specific direction.
-It excludes audio pickup near the sides and rear of the mic, which offers cleaner, crisper audio for the human voice.
-Super-cardioid and hyper-cardioid offer similar results and tighter rejection angles to record in echoey rooms.
+1. Cardioid: The most common unidirectional microphone pattern.
+It picks up audio in a specific direction, excluding sound from the sides and rear, which produces cleaner audio for voice recording.
+Super-cardioid and hyper-cardioid variants offer tighter rejection angles and work well in echoey rooms.

-4. Shotgun: The shotgun mic, sometimes called a lobar mic, is a unidirectional mic designed for long-distance recordings.
-Lobar microphones are a popular option for field recordings where you can’t get too close to the source or need to reject off-axis noise (think a park, street corner, or movie set).
+4. Shotgun (lobar): A unidirectional mic designed for long-distance recording.
+Popular for field recordings where the host can’t get close to the source or needs to reject off-axis noise.

 Connector type